Teslagrad 2

 Teslagrad 2 is an action-adventure video game video game developed by Rain Games and published in 2023 by Modus Games.
 It includes elements of Metroidvania games but has linear gameplay.
 Players control a girl with electromagnetism powers who attempts to return home.
 It is the sequel to Teslagrad.

 Gameplay

 Players control Lumina, a girl who becomes stranded in a Scandinavian-alike land and seeks to return home.
-It is a 2D platform game with elements of Metroidvania games.
-Players traverse a side-scrolling world in a linear line.
-They must solve various puzzles to continue on their way.
-As a teslamancer, Lumina has electromagnetic powers, including the ability to teleport.
-Power-ups give her more special abilities.
-Players occasionally have to engage in boss fights.
+It is a side-scrolling 2D platform game with elements of Metroidvania games.
+Lumina obtains electromagnetic powers through power-ups, including the ability to teleport.
+Players solve puzzles to progress and engage in boss fights.

 Development

 Rain Games waited several years to start Teslagrad 2 because they had spent so much time and effort on the original.
 The studio is based in Norway, and Teslagrad had featured some Scandinavian influences.
 In the sequel, they decided to amplify these influences and consider what a Viking Age world might look like had it persisted without European cultural assimilation.
 It took three years to complete the project.
 Modus Games released it for Windows, PlayStation 4 and 5, Xbox One and Series X/S, and Switch on April 19, 2023.